 - Comprehensive information about and referral to military and civilian resources

 - Reporting - Victims who want to pursue an official investigation of a sexual assault can report to their command or anyone in their unit, the sexual assault response coordinator, law enforcement, a victim advocate, chaplain, healthcare personnel and a judge advocate.
 Victims will not jeopardize their restricted report if they report their sexual assault to their sexual assault response coordinator, victim advocate, healthcare personnel or the chaplain.
 Restricted reporting enables victims to access medical and victim advocacy services without command or law enforcement involvement.

 Support and advocacy through the sexual assault response coordinator and victim advocates are offered to service members on active duty, military service academy cadets and midshipmen, and National Guard and reserve service members performing inactive duty training.
-National Guard and reserve service members can receive military sexual trauma support through the Department of Veteran Affairs if they are no longer on active-duty status.
+National Guard and reserve service members can receive military sexual trauma support through the Department of Veterans Affairs if they are no longer on active-duty status.

 Support and victim advocacy services are available worldwide to victims of sexual assault.

 Sexual Assault Prevention and Response Program Info Paper